Verdict Search Results

 United States of America v.
 OJ Rashad Green

-Greenbelt, Maryland criminal defense lawyer represented the Defendant charged with distribution of fentanyl in the Accokeek, Maryland area. <br> <br> District Judge Deborah K. Chasanow sentenced OJ Rashad Green, 36, aka “Ice,” of Accokeek, Maryland, to nine years in federal prison, followed by three years of supervised release, for distribution of fentanyl in the Accokeek, Maryland area. <br> <br> Kelly O. Hayes, U.S. Attorney for the District of Maryland, announced the sentence wi
+Greenbelt, Maryland criminal defense lawyer represented the Defendant charged with distribution of fentanyl in the Accokeek, Maryland area. <br> <br> District Judge Deborah K. Chasanow sentenced OJ Rashad Green, 36, aka "Ice,” of Accokeek, Maryland, to nine years in federal prison, followed by three years of supervised release, for distribution of fentanyl in the Accokeek, Maryland area. <br> <br> Kelly O. Hayes, U.S. Attorney for the District of Maryland, announced the sentence with Spe

 View Verdict